al-ec/byteBuilder/README.md

 ## Installation/testing

-Drag the .html file onto your computer and launch in Google Chrome, or browser of your choice.
+Drag the .html & .txt files into the same folder and launch in Google Chrome, or browser of your choice.